adx04/adx04/README.md

 # About Me

-I'm Ayush Dey, a Fullstack Developer based in Dehradun, India.
-I have a strong passion for coding and enjoy working on innovative projects.
-I'm always eager to learn new technologies and improve my skills.
+I'm Ayush Dey, a Fullstack & MERN stack enthusiast currently persuing B. Tech CSE in University of Petroleum & ENergy Studies, Dehradun,India.
+I have a strong passion for coding & Web Development and enjoy working on innovative projects.
+I'm always eager to learn new technologies and improve my skills.Lets connect and see what we can bulid together!

 ## Skills